Skip to main content

 With most vendors returning a ~50% match rate, it's easy to end up with a third or more unused credits at the end of the contract.
 The better strategy is to start with fewer credits and buy more as you need them.
 However, if you are stuck with unused credits, it's good to know whether you can roll them over when you renew.

-Saving the best for last: top 3 data enrichment best practices
+Saving the best for last: top 3 lead enrichment best practices

 Like anything with complexity, data enrichment requires experience and a fair bit of art and science to master.
 Having a plan and a solid grasp of what to look for is a good way to start.
 Vendors are neither your friend nor enemy but they can be your partners, especially if you have advanced use cases that require custom integration and configuration.
 Here are a few final best practices to consider to help you get the most from your multi-vendor data enrichment partnership–and any data enrichment project.